adamsilver/fdpb/03-book-a-flight.md

 #### The Enhanced Mark-up

 When JavaScript is available, we're going to construct our own custom form control.
-The modified HTML will look like this:
+The enhanced HTML will look like this:

 ```HTML
 <div class="field">